 - The City of Santa Cruz continued ongoing monitoring related to fisheries, hydrology, water quality and rare terrestrial species relative to Water Department environmental regulatory compliance.
-Notable observations include: - Coho found in Laguna Creek for the 4th year in a row. - Non-native chinook found in the San Lorenzo River. - Adult hatchery steelhead of undetermined origins in the San Lorenzo River. - Juvenile steelhead in Pogonip Creek. - The RCD supported the San Lorenzo Valley Water District (SLVWD) to implement the Fall Creek Fish Ladder Improvement Project.
+Notable observations include: - o Coho found in Laguna Creek for the 4th year in a row. - o Non-native chinook found in the San Lorenzo River. - o Adult hatchery steelhead of undetermined origins in the San Lorenzo River. - o Elevated levels of 6ppd in the San Lorenzo River and tributaries. - Juvenile steelhead in Pogonip Creek. - The RCD supported the San Lorenzo Valley Water District (SLVWD) to implement the Fall Creek Fish Ladder Improvement Project.
 Constructed approximately 30 years ago as the primary water intake for the town of Felton, the District's Fall Creek Fish Ladder was comprised of four concrete weirs, with four-foot-wide flashboards, spanning the entirety of the channel.
 The fish ladder limited limiting fish passage for both juvenile and adult salmonids under some flows.